 Hand Hygiene is an Important Step in Everyone’s Health

 During cold and flu season we pay attention to hand sanitation and hygiene, but that attention can slack off in other months.
-No matter what the time of year and now more than ever, hand hygiene can help keep you and those around your healthy.
+No matter what the time of year, keeping your hands clean can help keep you and those around your healthy.

 Here are some tips from the U.S. Department of Health and Human Services Centers for Disease Control and Prevention: